 PKU is short for phenylketonuria (pronounced fen’-il-kee’-to-nu’-ria).
-PKU is a rare, inherited metabolic disease that results in developmental disability and other neurological problems when treatment is not started within the first few weeks of life.
+PKU is a rare, inherited metabolic disease that results in developmental disability and other neurological problems when treatment is not started within the first two weeks of life.

 How can PKU affect a person?

 People with PKU are missing an enzyme to break down protein in food, specifically one aminio acid.
 This amino acid is called phenylalanine, often called PHE (pronounced fee).
 Since this amino acid cannot be completely processed, it builds up in the blood and excess amounts cross the blood-brain barrier.
 When excess amounts build up, brain damage and other neurological problems result.

 Most children and adults with PKU must follow a special diet.
 The PKU diet involves strictly controlling the intake of natural protein (which contains phenylalanine), drinking a synthetic phenylalanine-free protein formula and eating special low-protein food.
 The synthetic formula and special low-protein foods are expensive, but mostly covered here in Canada.

 PKU is inherited as an autosomal recessive trait.
 In other words, two people who conceive a child must both be carriers of the gene in order for there to be a chance that their infant will have PKU.
 When two carriers conceive a child, there is a one in four or 25% chance for each pregnancy that the baby will have PKU.

 It is estimated that PKU occurs with a frequency of one in 12,000 newborns in North America.
 This amounts for about 300 new cases each year.
 The incidence varies in other parts of the world, it occurs with a frequency of 1 in 4,500 new born babies in Ireland and Turkey, 1 in 10,000 in most of Europe, and 1 in 11,000 in South America.

 Is it possible to prevent the symptoms?